Pipeline Review Process

 Conservatives present themselves as cheerleaders for pipelines, but have no policy on where the pipe is manufactured.
 When in government, they allowed a flood of unfairly-traded Chinese steel into Canada.

-Conservative leadership candidates Andrew Scheer and Maxime Bernier promise to enshrine private property rights in the Constitution.
+Conservative leader Andrew Scheer promised to enshrine private property rights in the Constitution.
 But pipelines, railways and highways require the expropriation of land.
 Such infrastructure could not be built if every land-owner along the route had a veto.

 By contrast, the federal NDP advocates an orderly review process for pipeline proposals, including proper consultation with local communities and First Nations.